landaire/cscd467-parallel-cloud-compute-client-server-jobs/ANSWERS/REPORT.md

 Once the loop is exited, the manager notifies the `ThreadPool` to `stop()`, which tells all `Worker` threads to stop, then the main thread is interrupted and the manager exits.

+## Challenges

+1. My `SharedQueue` turned out to have a race condition somewhere when either adding or removing items, or both, would cause the size of the queue to be off by 1\.
+I *think* the condition was that if one thread was removing an item while another thread was adding, then a node would be skipped in the removal process.
+I cleaned up that code and moved the synchronized block for incrementing/decrementing and the issue seemed to go away.
+Still not sure exactly how it was happening since my sequence of locking was correct and no one thread could update the size while any other thread was viewing or modifying the size...
+2. The `KILL` message didn't work at one point because of refactoring the jobs to only accept one command then close the connection.
+The code was previously set to have the jobs kill the socket only if the `KILL` command was received, but that changed once it was understood that only one command would ever be read from the client.